dmo575/social_website/README.md

 In order to implement an easy Authorization and Authentication system, we will be using AOP methods and Interceptor handlers in combination with some custom annotations.

 **Annotations**:
-- @SessionRequired: to be used on @Controller methods that require a valid session in order for the client to interact with its endpoints
+- @SessionRequired: to be used on method handlers (@Controller methods) that require a valid session in order for the client to interact with its endpoints.
-- @NoSessionAllowed: to be usedon @Controller methods that require **no** valid session in order for the client to interact with its endpoints (login, register, ...)
+- @NoSessionAllowed: to be used on method handlers (@Controller methods) that require **no** valid session in order for the client to interact with its endpoints (login, register, ...)

 **AOP methods (Auth.java)**:
-- @Before Auth.sessionRequired(): Authenticates a client's session.
-Triggered on @SessionRequired methods.
+- @Before, Auth.sessionRequired(): Authenticates a client's session.
+Triggered on @SessionRequired annotated methods.
-- @Before Auth.noSessionAllowed(): Authenticates a client's session.
-Triggered on @NoSessionAllowed methods.
+- @Before, Auth.noSessionAllowed(): Authenticates a client's session.
+Triggered on @NoSessionAllowed annotated methods.

 **Interceptor Handlers (SessionIncerceptor.java)**:
 - SessionIncerceptor.preHandle():